omarjuice/batch-boy/README.md

 ## Patterns
 It is suggested that `Batch` is used on a per request basis, because caching data at an application level can have problematic effects if unmanaged.

-_However_, it is possible to use only one instance of each batcher if only the reload functions are used.
+_However_, it is possible to use only one instance of each batcher if `shouldCache` is set to false or if only the reload functions are used.
 This would allow for the possibility of using batch-boy for batching data fetching only, and not caching.

-The reload methods were something I thought were missing from the Dataloader API as a direct way to refetch data already the cache.
+The reload methods were something I thought were missing from the Dataloader API as a direct way to refetch data already in the cache.
 The reload methods are primarily intended for cases in which it is known that data has changed or will change:

 ```javascript
 const user = await batcher.load(1)